mrisen/inet-showcases/_docs/general/ethernet/index.md

 LargeNet.*.b = 7
 </pre></p>

 Conceptually the same result is get with the this configuration, as with the `LargeNet_overloadedBySendIntervall` one, meaning an overloaded network.
 The highest drop rate occurs at `switchB.eth[18]`, meaning that the connection between the backbone switches and `switchB` is the most congested.
 This is due to the fact that the number of switches on the backbone (`n` = 15) is relatively large.
-As a consequence of this, a high traffic is present on that single connection.
+As a consequence of this, a high traffic is present on that single connection, causing it to become the most critical part of the network.

-Although the overall number of hosts increased compared to the `LargeNet_overloadedBySendIntervall` configuration, the number of hosts connected to a subnet LAN remained the same.
-The traffic rate of the hosts is the same as it was with the `LargeNet_notOverloaded` configuration, so nearly the same `collision` rate was expected.
-If we take a look at the statistics, we can see that the `collision` is in the same order of magnitude with the first configuration.
+Although the overall number of hosts increased compared to the `LargeNet_overloadedBySendIntervall` configuration, the number of hosts connected to each subnet LAN remained the same.
+The traffic rate (`sendIntervall` parameter) of the hosts is the same as it was with the `LargeNet_notOverloaded` configuration, so nearly the same collision rate was expected.
+If we take a look at the statistics, we can see that the `collisions` is in the same order of magnitude as it was with the first configuration.

 ## Further Information